 Once again, when you get something like this, just ignore it and move on with your life.
 It might sound shocking but you will be perfectly fine and nothing will happen if you ignore it.
 Do not fall for the password scam email.

 When contacted regarding this online scam, a person will claim that you are entitled to a refund for software on your computer that is outdated.
 They will bring you to your bank account page and then using a screen editor tool, show that you have been given money into your bank account.
 This is all fake as it is just an edited image.
 They will claim they accidentally gave you too much.
 To fix the issue you have to buy google play cards or bitcoin to transfer to them.
 Do not fall for this scam as there is no actual money being given to you.
 The way to avoid this is to simply ignore emails and phone calls regarding this matter.

 Similar to other online scams here, the travel scam works by either calling you or emailing you saying that you’ve won a trip or a cruise vacation.
 They claim that it is absolutely free, all you need to do is pay a small processing fee and everything will be yours.
 If you pay the fee, they will vanish and that is the last thing that you hear from them.
 If you ever get an offer that is too good to be true, chances are that it is.

 Always exercise caution when using the internet and responding to emails and phone calls.
 Be on the lookout for anyone asking for money and if they offer you something for free, it is probably a scam.
+There are also many affiliate marketing scams that promise big money for little work to be aware of.
 By being aware of these online scams, you can spot them and avoid them before you end up in financial trouble.
 What scams have you seen on the internet?